 In 2018, Allison started her Masters in Science in chemistry with an emphasis in polymer science at the University of Oregon in the Masters Industrial Internship Program.
 During this program she did a 9-month internship at Thermo Fisher Scientific where she worked on designing and synthesizing new materials for imaging applications in the life sciences and optimizing existing production protocols that improve the quality of calibration standards used in flow cytometry.
 After her internship she graduated with her master’s degree in September of 2019.

 She became a member of Cascade Chemistry in September of 2019.
+Allie transitioned into project management and worked with management to develop the project management department at Cascade.

 Dawn Fedor, PhD